saegl5/jiayou_update_events/README.md

 ## Notes

 - App script does not take into account all date scenarios and it does not include additional error checks; features were not added because the Web app has been deprecated.
-- Index file does not include consolidations; features were not added because the Web app has been deprecated.
+- Index file does not include consolidations and support link; features were not added because the Web app has been deprecated.

 <hr>
 Made with &heartsuit; in Visual Studio Code